lmw-gh-personal/CObs/README.md

 ### Platform Notes

-CObs is implemented in C# for the .NET Framework, (it may also be built for .NET Core), uses Apache Open Office for data visualization, and is run through [codefactor.io](https://codefactor.io) for automated code quality analysis and review.
+CObs is implemented in C# for .NET 6 or greater, uses Apache Open Office for data visualization, and is run through [codefactor.io](https://codefactor.io) for code quality static analysis.

 ### Introduction